Active in Venice, Calif.

 Format: Originally recorded on 1 sound tape reel.
 Reformatted in 2010 as 1 digital wav file.
 Duration is 1 hr., 6 min.

-Collection Summary: An interview of Guy Dill conducted 2000 August 29, by Paul Karlstrom, for the Archives of American Art, in Dill's studio, Venice Beach, Calif.
+Collection Summary: An interview of Guy Dill conducted 2000 August 29, by Paul Karlstrom, for the Archives of American Art, in Dill's studio, Venice Beach, California.

 The interview focuses on Dill's art school experience at the Chouinard Art Institute, especially his introduction to nude life drawing classes.
 Dill describs how he drew the model from inside a cardboard refrigerator box at Stephan von Huene's instruction; the art school situation of the time as "sexually charged," a product of 1960s social behavior; models from the standpoint of the "energy" brought to class; being stimulated by the subject, whether nude female or landscape; the effect that a pose can have on his creativity; the model as the "primal method of getting the art motors going"; drawing now clarifies for him a relationship, providing a point of reference for understanding; and the difficulty of drawing his wife, whose presence is complicated by their long married history together and the important place a spouse occupies in one's life.

-Biographical/Historical Note: Guy Dill (1946- ) is a sculptor from Venice Beach, Calif.
+Biographical/Historical Note: Guy Dill (1946- ) is a sculptor from Venice Beach, California.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and administrators.